dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Events/Custom Events/CreateCustomEvents.md

 # Making your first custom event in 6 steps
 Let's now create a simple event that will print some text to the Output panel in Godot.

+### You can avoid the manual copy-pasting part.
+Go to Dialogic's settings and use the Custom events section [new] button to create and rename an event for you.
+Make sure to read the guide so you know what is happening in the process.

 ## 1. Create the folder
 First you should create a new folder in `res://dialogic/custom-events` and give it a name that is descriptive and unique.